You are researching the topic of empowering women through education.

 Click create alert.

-Use this page to locate publications covered in ProQuest Central, search within those publications, and browse the available issues.
+Use this page to locate publications covered in your ProQuest platform databases, search within those publications, and browse the available issues.

 - In the Publications Search box, enter sports medicine.
 Select In publication summary from the pull down menu.
 Run the search.